ptrchv/STM32-IntermittentSecurity/README.md

 These are described at page 32 of the board's [user manual](https://www.st.com/resource/en/user_manual/um2839-discovery-kit-for-iot-node-with-stm32u5-series-stmicroelectronics.pdf).
 The ARDUINO connectors also provide GND and 3.3V power for the memory chip.

-Tie the DNU and WP pins of the chip to VDD.
+Tie the DNU and WP pins of the memory chip to VDD.
 Tieing WP to VDD disables write protection functionalities, which are required for this project.

-### UART connection
+The USART3 interface is required for the test.
+This is also accessible from the ARDUINO connectors.
+This will be configured and used as a UART interface, and used to log the measured clock cycles.

 ## Software
 The solution was developed using [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html), therefore the instruction are provided for this development enviroment.